Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/rules/_index.md

 * Include fewer houses.
 For each house left out, though, also remove a random other tile from the deck.
 * Start with the lowest value building (just wants 1 present of any type) next to the sleigh.
 This immediately gives you something to aim for and something to score.
 * (Optional) Use _two_ sleighs.

+**Want a harder game?** Don't allow the sleigh to land on empty spots (outside of the board).
+It can only land on existing tiles (removing those too, as usual).

 **Want to play solo?**